 15. Providencia, Colombia

-Providencia, a Caribbean island in Colombia, is known for pristine reefs, colorful marine life and a relatively undisturbed marine environment.
-A key reason for this is conservation efforts in the region, such as Providencia’s involvement as part of the Seaflower Biosphere Reserve, a UNESCO-designated area that protects its rich marine biodiversity.
+Providencia, a Caribbean island in Colombia, is known for pristine reefs, colorful marine life and an undisturbed marine environment.
+A key reason for this is due to conservation efforts in the region.
+This includes Providencia’s involvement as part of the Seaflower Biosphere Reserve, a UNESCO-designated area that protects its rich marine biodiversity.

-Visibility here often exceeds 100 feet (30 meters), providing exquisite conditions for underwater photography!
-Tropical fish are abundant in the coral gardens of Open Water Diver level-friendly sites, such as Crab Cay (Cayo Cangrejo).
-While dive sites, including El Pico and Southwest Bay, offer more dramatic rock formations and drop-offs into deeper waters for Advanced Open Water Divers and beyond.
-The best time to visit Providencia is during the dry season (December to April) to ensure rich diversity and clear waters.
+Visibility here often exceeds 100 feet (30 meters), providing excellent conditions for underwater photography.
+Tropical fish are abundant in the coral gardens of the beginner-friendly sites, such as Crab Cay (Cayo Cangrejo).
+Meanwhile dive sites, including El Pico and Southwest Bay, offer more dramatic rock formations and drop-offs into deeper waters for more experienced divers.
+The best time to visit Providencia is during the dry season (December to April) when marine diversity and water clarity are at their best.

 FAQs About Diving in the Caribbean